teddybear082/UGVR/README.md

 -Allow user to remap controls in interface

--Allow user to map input action map actions to VR Controls (in the alternative of default mapping, for example, for pure keyboard games)

 -Allow user to change the location of the viewports where game 2D elements / Canvas layer appear

--Continue to look at approach for CanvasLayer elements and 2D UI (if no canvas layer, use world 2d else use canvas layer?)

 -Allow user to modify game (like UEVR) to change camera transform, reparent XR camera to a different game element, child nodes to controller locations